rhhao/csMR/README.md

 ## **Contact**

 Please create an issue on the github repo if you encounter any problems.
-You can also contact the developers through email: ruohanhao(at)xjtu.edu.cn.
+You can also contact the developers through email: ruohanhao@xjtu.edu.cn.

 ## **Reference**